Automation Toolkit Getting Started

 About the project

 In this project, we work through an example of saving multiple PDF files from an Excel report.
-This may not be your scenario, however, once you’ve grasped the fundamentals, you can apply them to your scenario.
+This may not be a scenario you encounter, however, once you have grasped the fundamentals, you can apply them to your situation.

 The sections of the example report are as follows: